-Pond plants will be starting to shoot below the water surface
+Pond plants in Spring will grow from below the water surface

 If we have a warm sunny day and see the daffodils out it is easy to think that Spring has arrived and that the pond should be leaping into Spring mode too.

-We have photographed some of our plants in the Nursery in mid March so that you can see how much growth can be expected on pond plants when the water is still cold.
+We have photographed some of our plants in the Nursery in mid March so that you can see how much growth can be expected on your pond plants in Spring when the water is still cold.

-The Rorippa nasturtium aquaticum is the fastest growing plant we photographed and is looking more prolific already.
-Its trailing stems are about 2″ long and starting to grow side shoots too out across the water surface.
-When you place this plant just below water level you will see a huge response in just a few days as it grows out from the basket.
+- Rorippa nasturtium aquaticum is the fastest growing plant & is looking prolific already.
+Its trailing stems are 1- 2" long and starting to send side shoots across the water surface.

-When the water warms all these plants will put on growth very quickly as they have all the water and nutrient they could possibly want to respond fast to the sunshine.
+These plants will put on growth very quickly when the water warms.
+They have all the water and nutrient they could possibly want to respond fast to the sunshine.